Aikohh/aikohh.github.io/source/moveset.md

 #### Held

 Ride on Fredran's back indefinitely until you let go.
-You will be unaffected by gravity for the first 2 seconds, after which you will start slowly falling down.
+You will have a speed boost and be unaffected by gravity for the first 2 seconds, after which you will start slowly falling down and move at regular gliding speed.
 After letting go of the button, you will jump off Fredran's back, and Fredran will charge towards your target, dealing high damage.

 Although the forced movement and lengthy animations make held Fredran Riding rather clunky to use, it is still good for generating high amounts of Fredran [Harmonizer Focus](#harmonizer-focus) and [Treble Clef](#treble-clef-marking) at the same time.
 It can also be used for precharging during short windows of downtime that would be too short for a long held [Wulfen Demolition](#wulfen-demolition).